redis/redis-doc/commands/eval.md

   command invoked from normal clients may return different results even if the key contains exactly the same elements.
-However starting with Redis 5 there is no longer such ordering step, because Redis 5 replicates scripts in a way that no longer need non-deterministic commands to be converted into deterministic ones.
+However starting with Redis 5 there is no longer such ordering step, because Redis 5 replicates scripts in a way that no longer needs non-deterministic commands to be converted into deterministic ones.
 In general, even when developing for Redis 4, never assume that certain commands in Lua will be ordered, but instead rely on the documentation of the original command you call to see the properties